ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

 .. note ::
     That this is likely biasing towards overestimating extreme birthweights or gestational ages.
 For example, in the 0-500g category, most babies are probably pretty close to 500g, not equally probable to be 1 gram versus 499 grams.

-Because the relative risks from GBD are for all-cause mortality in the early and late neonatal period, we first define all-cause mortality rate (ACMR) as the sum of:
+Because the relative risks from GBD are for all-cause mortality in the early and late neonatal period, we first decompose all-cause mortality rate (ACMR) as the sum of:

    - mortality from causes that are affected by LBWSG and modelled in the sim (:gre:`green`)
    - mortality from causes that are affected by LBWSG but not modelled in the sim (:blu:`blue`)
    - mortality from causes that are unaffected by LBWSG and modelled in the sim (:sal:`salmon`)
    - mortality from causes that are unaffected by LBWSG but not modelled in the sim (:pin:`pink`)

-An example of these causes from the :ref:`large-scale-food fortification concept model <2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:
+We are interested in applying the PAF and relative risk to only the causes that GBD considers to be affected by LBWSG (green and blue).
+An example of these causes from the :ref:`large-scale-food fortification concept model
+<2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:

 +---------------------+------------------------------------------------------------------------+